eimardsobrinoz/login-get-create-pet-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0.

-It consits in a single page app with a sign-up form.
-The form should allow users to enter first name, last name, email, and password, and all the fields are required.
+Single page application with a great scalable and reusable architecture using reactive and dynamic forms, validations and access the Swagger pet shop Rest API back-end integrate with docker.###

+ FORMs Validation
 • Password and email validation:

 - Should be a minimum of eight characters,
 - Should contain lower and uppercase letters,
-- Should not contain user’s first or last name.

-- Email validate used pattern and asyncronous validation checking if it is registered emulating api call.
+- Email validate used pattern and asyncronous username validation checking if it is registered calling api call.
-- The form send a POST request to https://demo-api.now.sh/users with the below request body example:

-{ firstName: "Eimard", lastName: "Sobrino", email: "eimard@sobrino.co.uk" }
+It is an Angular app which accesses the Swagger pet shop Rest API back-end running locally and provides the following functionality:
+1. Login page
+2. Page to create a pet
+3. Page to get the pet by Id

 ## Getting Started